Millais Culpin: First World War

 After the birth of their daughter the family returned to England where Culpin had the hopes of opening a practice.
 However, he was commissioned into the Royal Army Medical Corps as a surgeon when the First World War broke out.
 While working in France he encountered many cases of Shell Shock.

 Culpin was one of the first doctors to suggest that Shell Shock was an emotional disturbance rather than physical trauma.
 In 1917 Culpin became a neurological specialist to the Army and worked at the forefront of research pertaining to causes and treatments of Shell Shock.

 Post War Contributions

 Culpin left the Army in 1919 where he was appointed as a lecturer in psychoneuroses at the London Hospital as well as maintained a private practice as a psychotherapist.

-Culpin was approached with researching industrial health and telegraphists’ cramp where he was able to show that it conformed to a group of disabilities known as psychoneuroses.
+Culpin was approached with researching industrial health and telegraphists' cramp where he was able to show that it conformed to a group of disabilities known as psychoneuroses.
 This brought him into being appointed as a Professor of Medical Industrial Psychology at the School of Hygiene and Tropical Medicine in London in 1931.

-Culpin retired in 1939 but continued to investigate problems of miner’s nystagmus, became president of the British Psychological Association in 1944, was involved in the China Medical Aid Committee, and maintained his interests in mental traumas during the Second World War.
+Culpin retired in 1939 but continued to investigate problems of miner's nystagmus, became president of the British Psychological Association in 1944, was involved in the China Medical Aid Committee, and maintained his interests in mental traumas during the Second World War.

-Culpin passed at home in St. Albans of a pulmonary embolism September 14^{th}, 1952.
+Culpin passed at home in St. Albans of a pulmonary embolism September 14, 1952.